|

 self-guided tours, or special arrangements can be made for conducted group activities.

-3. Amphitheater: The Kochcha’ Aabiniili’ (“outdoor seating”) Amphitheater
+3. Amphitheater: The Kochcha’ Aabiniili’ (“outdoor

-is the place where our culture lives day to day among our people and our guests.
+seating”) Amphitheater is the place where our culture lives day to day among our people and our guests.

-and many of our outdoor tours begin here in this central meeting place.
+bow-making, cultural ceremonies and many of our outdoor tours begin here in this central meeting place.

-American Nation Dance Troupe and the Intertribal Dance Troupe and star stories at night, living history performances,
+will also hosts the Native American Nation Dance Troupe and the Intertribal Dance Troupe and star stories at night,

-and concerts from Native American musicians.
-Also showing an intrest musical groups from various ethinc communities,
+living history performances, and concerts from Native American musicians.
+Also showing an intrest musical groups

-ie Tammies, Nationial Polish Dancers and area High School Bands and Choirs.
+from various ethinc communities, ie Tammies, Nationial Polish Dancers and area High School Bands and Choirs.

 This amphitheatre will be located near the dam , and offers a spectacular